Dr Raven Bowen, CEO

 In addition to front line support work, Scarlett has also researched on several nationwide sex work related projects, and is current working on a University of York review of the sex work liaison officer role within West Yorkshire Police.

 In the outside world, Scarlett can be found on roller skates or hunting online for bargain flights (but not at the same time).

-When not crunching the numbers you will find Nicola walking her dog in the countryside, reading or eating cake, more than likely eating cake!
+When not crunching the numbers you will find Nicola running through the countryside with her dog, eating cake or both.

 J Lythgoe, Administration and Monitoring Officer